nextflow-io/nf-co2footprint/docs/usage/parameters.md

 - **`powerdrawCpuDefault`**
   The default value used as the power draw from a computing core.
   This is only applied if the parameter `ignoreCpuModel` is set or if the retrieved `cpu_model` could not be found in the given CPU TDP data.
-  **Default**: 12.0.

 - **`cpuPowerModel`**